Maneet Chauhan

 Maneet Chauhan (born 27 October 1976 in Ludhiana, Punjab) is an Indian American chef and television personality.
-Previously the Executive Chef of several notable restaurants in Chicago, Nashville, and New York, she is featured as a judge on Chopped on the Food Network.
+Previously the executive chef of several notable restaurants in Chicago, Nashville, and New York, she is featured as a judge on Chopped on the Food Network.
 She has appeared on The Next Iron Chef, on The View on ABC, Iron Chef America, the Today show on NBC, and as a judge on the finale of Worst Cooks in America on Food Network.
-She has also won the 2021 Food Network competition Tournament of Champions.
+She has also won the 2021 and 2024 Food Network competition Tournament of Champions.

-Chauhan was invited by President Obama and First Lady Michelle Obama for the Annual Easter Egg Roll Hunt 2014 to the White House.
-She is also an invited member of Indiaspora that hosted 100 influential Indian American leaders as part of its first Forum in September 2012.
-The three-day Forum events aimed to energize the community and provide a voice with which it articulated collective goals.
-Chef Chauhan, a Culinary Institute of America alumna, delivered the keynote for the associate degree commencement on the college's Hyde Park campus and also received a recognition of "Distinguished Service to the Foodservice and Hospitality Industry" as the Ambassador of the Culinary Institute of America.

 Career

-Chauhan was born into a Sikh household.
-She began her culinary career at the Manipal University's WelcomGroup Graduate School of Hotel Administration, Manipal, India, where she graduated at the top of her class earning a bachelor's degree in Hotel Management.
-She then attended the Culinary Institute of America in Hyde Park, New York and graduated sweeping all of the awards of her class.
+Chauhan was born into a Punjabi Rajput Sikh household.
+She began her culinary career at the Manipal Academy of Higher Education's WelcomGroup Graduate School of Hotel Administration, Manipal, India, where she earned a bachelor's degree in Hotel Management.
+She then attended the Culinary Institute of America in Hyde Park, New York.
 As an apprentice chef, she worked in India with the Oberoi Group, Taj Group, Welcome Group and Sheraton Group.

-Right after graduation in 2000 she was hired as management for a startup restaurant in Cherry Hill, New Jersey, where she headed a team and expanded the restaurant's capacity from 70 seats to 140 seats.
-In 2003, at the age of 27, she became the opening executive chef of Vermilion in Chicago, Illinois, earning her 3-Stars from The Chicago Tribune.
-In 2007, she moved to NYC to open At Vermilion where she was nominated as the 'Best Import to New York' by Time Out Magazine.
+In 2000, she was hired as management for a startup restaurant in Cherry Hill, New Jersey, where she headed a team and expanded the restaurant's capacity from 70 seats to 140 seats.
+In 2003, at the age of 27, she became the opening executive chef of Vermilion in Chicago, Illinois.
+In 2007, she moved to NYC to open At Vermilion.
 Her style is described as "global fusion" with roots in Indian cuisine.
+Chauhan has participated in fundraisers to benefit underprivileged children in India and the typhoon relief efforts in the Philippines.